amandangol/chemsphere/README.md

 ### Using the 3D Molecular Viewer

-1. Open any compound or drug detail page
-2. The 3D viewer is embedded in the details screen
+1. Access from the Home screen or through compound details
+2. Search for molecules by name or browse featured categories
+3. View recent molecules in the "Recent" tab
-3. Use touch gestures to rotate and zoom the molecule
+4. Use touch gestures to rotate and zoom the molecule
+5. Toggle between 2D and 3D viewing modes
-4. Toggle between different viewing styles (stick, line, ball)
+6. Switch between different viewing styles (stick, line, ball)
-5. Enable auto-rotation for a dynamic view
-6. Tap "Full Screen" for an immersive viewing experience
+7. Enter full-screen mode for an immersive experience
+8. Share molecule information with others

 ### Formula Search